 Are you thinking of finishing your basement?
 That’s a great home improvement goal, but you need to be more careful than most people if you expect good results.
 Even professional contractors often get basement finishing details wrong.
 It happens all the time and homeowners pay dearly for the error.
-I know because I hear many stories from distressed people who paid a lot to have their basement finished, only to find they’ve actually paid a ton of cash for a ton of trouble that can’t easily get fixed.
+I know because I hear many stories from distressed people who paid a lot to have their basement finished, only to find they’ve actually paid a ton of cash for a ton of trouble that can’t get fixed.
 It’s easy to spend $10,000 and more finishing your basement, so the stakes are pretty high.
+Poorly finished basements are common, and turning this situation around is why I created my online basement finishing course.
+Click here to learn why hundreds of people around the world now have warm, dry, fresh-feeling finished basements following the one-on-one teaching found in the course.
+Read on here to see the five unfixable basement mistakes that happen all the time.

 What kind of trouble do you typically find in finished basements?
 Moldy air, cold feet, moisture issues, and a dank atmosphere are all top of the list.
-It’s surprising how many people (even contractors) don’t fully understand how finishing a basement must be much different than finishing above-ground spaces.
+It’s surprising how many people (even contractors) don’t fully understand how finishing a basement must be done differently than finishing above-ground spaces.
 Avoid the 5 deadly mistakes of basement finishing, and learn about better alternatives coming up below.

 Basement Mistake#1: Too Much Moisture